Opxzy22/what-happens-when/README.rst

 Interrupt fires [NOT for USB keyboards]
 ---------------------------------------

-The keyboard sends signals on its interrupt request line (IRQ), which is mapped to an ``interrupt vector`` (integer) by the interrupt controller.
-The CPU uses the ``Interrupt Descriptor Table`` (IDT) to map the interrupt vectors to functions (``interrupt handlers``) which are supplied by the kernel.
-When an interrupt arrives, the CPU indexes the IDT with the interrupt vector and runs the appropriate handler.
-Thus, the kernel is entered.

-(On Windows) A ``WM_KEYDOWN`` message is sent to the app
+Keyboard Signals and IRQs: When you press a key on your keyboard, it sends signals through its Interrupt Request Line (IRQ) to the CPU, essentially letting the CPU know that it requires attention.

+Mapping to Interrupt Vectors: These signals are then mapped to specific "interrupt vectors," which are essentially integer values.
+An interrupt controller typically handles this mapping.

+The Interrupt Descriptor Table (IDT): The CPU utilizes the Interrupt Descriptor Table (IDT) to associate the interrupt vectors with specific functions known as "interrupt handlers."
+These handlers are crucial pieces of code provided by the kernel, the heart of the operating system.

+Processing the Interrupt: Upon receiving an interrupt, the CPU refers to the interrupt vector to locate the corresponding interrupt handler in the IDT.
+It then executes this handler.
+This effectively means that the kernel is accessed, and its services are employed to manage the interrupt and any related tasks.
+On the Windows operating system, a specific message called WM_KEYDOWN is sent to the corresponding application.
 --------------------------------------------------------

 When you press a key on your keyboard, it triggers a series of actions behind the scenes: